magic-gon/room-match/README.md

 - `api-request-payload.py`: Script for sending a request to the API.
 - `requirements.txt`: Contains the project dependencies.
 - `Dockerfile`: The Docker configuration file to containerize the application.
+- `Cupid_API.postman_collection.json`: Postman collection with all the endpoints and expected formats.
+- `model-creation.ipnynb`: is a code sample of some key functions for features generation, model training, end so on.
+It's just ilustrative.
+Note that the API itself has been hardcoded to emulate the Cupid API.
+- `room_match_model.pkl`: is the suposed trained model.
 - `tests/`: Directory containing unit and integration tests.
   - `__init__.py`: Marks the directory as a package.
   - `test_unit.py`: Unit tests for individual components.